Power of Attorney

 Lasting Power of Attorney (LPA)

-You can choose somebody you trust to make decisions on your behalf.
+You can choose somebody you trust to make decisions on your behalf when you are no longer able to - for example if you develop dementia in the future.
 These might be decisions about your property and affairs or your personal welfare.

 Court of Protection Deputy